SyncfusionExamples/Creating-the-WPF-Pie-Chart-to-visualize-Global-Forest-Area-Percentage-by-Countries-in-2021/README.md

 * Palette.
 * Header.

-for more details on the step - by - step procedure, refer to the blog of Global Forest Area Percentage by Countries in 2021.
+for more details on the step - by - step procedure, refer to the blog of global forest area percentage by countries in 2021.